 This is the most common test used to determine the risk of heart disease and its associated risks.
 It measures four components in the blood – total cholesterol, LDL, HDL, and triglycerides.

-Cholesterol tends to get a bad reputation in general, but it is actually essential for life.
+Cholesterol tends to get a bad reputation in general, but it’s actually essential for life.
 It is used as the basic building block to produce hormones (such as testosterone & estrogen), cell membranes, and required for general health.
 The body produces it from raw materials found in our food, but levels which are too high because of excessive dietary intake can be hazardous.

 While the majority of vegans and vegetarians fare much better on this test than those on a standard diet, vegetarians could be at risk for high cholesterol (above 200mg/dL) if they eat a lot of eggs and high-fat dairy products.
-The same risk can apply to vegans if they are consuming a lot of vegan processed or oily foods.
+The same risk can apply to vegans if they are consuming a lot of vegan processed food or oily foods.